berkayekren/COST-BioAqua-HandsOn_Session/README.md

 ## BIOAQUA COST CA22106 - Microbiome Day-2 Hands-On Session (2025-10-21)

 ### Overview
-This repository contains materials and resources for the hands-on session on microbiome analysis as part of the BIOAQUA COST Action CA22106.
+This repository contains materials and resources for the 2nd day hands-on session on microbiome analysis as part of the BIOAQUA COST Action CA22160.
 The session focuses on practical applications of microbiome data in aquatic environments.

 ### Session Details
 - **Date**: October 21, 2025